-“I am someone who that when I do discipleship with someone, even if the person says, ‘Ah, today I am going [to look] for honey,’ I would say, ‘Let’s go together to look.’
-I don’t like to be far from those I am discipling,” said OMer John.
+"I don’t like to be far from those I am discipling,” said OMer John.
+"When I do discipleship with someone, even if the person says, ‘Ah, today I am going [to look] for honey,’ I would say, ‘Let’s go together to look.'"

 John is from a predominately Muslim village in northern Mozambique, where OM is sharing the gospel and reaching out to people—primarily through friendship evangelism.

 Zito, also an OM team member, was another one of John’s disciples.
-“When the gospel started here, I did not understand anything,” said Zito.
+“When the gospel [came to this village], I did not understand anything,” said Zito.
 “Whenever I used to see a Christian, [it] was as if I was looking at a very fierce animal.”

 After one of Zito’s close friends became a Christian, he was angry, thinking his friend was following nonsense.
 One day John asked Zito to go for a walk with him.
 Zito agreed, all the while thinking, “he is my enemy, a Christian.”
 While on the walk, John asked him a question: If God came now and He asked you if you wanted everlasting life, what would your answer be?
 Zito had no response, and tried avoiding John in the following days.
 In the small village, he was unsuccessful, and John soon found him to talk again.